-Eating a vegan diet can reduce the risk of heart disease and type 2 diabetes, lower high blood pressure and high cholesterol.
-It is believed that a vegan diet can also reduce the risk of certain types of cancers.
+Eating a vegan diet can reduce the risk of heart disease and type 2 diabetes, lower high blood pressure, and reduce high cholesterol.
+It is believed that a vegan diet can also decrease the risk of certain types of cancers.

-Other benefits of a vegan diet that vegans report include improved mood, easier weight management, increased energy, improved digestion, and a clearer complexion.
+Other vegan reported benefits of a vegan diet include improved mood, easier weight management, increased energy, improved digestion, and a clearer complexion.

 Contrary to popular belief, there is no medical evidence that humans need to eat meat or other animal products at all.
-All the vitamins, protein and other nutrients that the human body needs can be obtained from plant sources.
-A vegan diet can have a very positive impact on your health, to animals, and to the environment.
+All the vitamins, protein, and other nutrients that the human body needs can be obtained from plant sources.
+A vegan diet can have a very positive impact on your health, to animals well being, and to the environment.